facebookresearch/optimizers/distributed_shampoo/README.md

 - Choice of precision for preconditioner accumulation and root inverse computation.
 - Ability to cache split parameters.
 - Merging of small dimensions.
-- [EXPERIMENTAL] Option to (approximately) correct the eigenvalues/run Adam in the eigenbasis of Shampoo's preconditioner [2,6,7].
+- [EXPERIMENTAL] Option to (approximately) correct the eigenvalues/run Adam in the eigenbasis of Shampoo's preconditioner (SOAP) [2,6,7].

 ## Requirements